microsoft/vscode-dev-containers/script-library/docs/sshd.md

   4. Next time you connect, you can spin up the SSH server again by running `/usr/local/share/sshd-init.sh` in a terminal in the container/codespace and using the same command / password.

 ### Usage in a Dockerfile
+You can add this script to your own Dockerfile as follows.

 Usage: